-As a driver, one of the most important things you'll need to understand is how the payment system works.
+One of the most important things you'll need to understand as a driver is how the payment system works.

-Many drivers simply request "COD" (Cash on Delivery), which sees the customer pay them upon successful delivery of the shipment.
-Some drivers negotiate a portion of the payment up-front with the shipper, which helps pay for gas en-route.
+Many drivers simply request COD (Cash on Delivery), which sees the customer pay them upon successful delivery of the shipment.
+Some drivers negotiate a portion of the payment upfront, which helps them pay for gas en route.

-If you do request any cash up-front, we highly recommend that you offer the customer a payment method that is retrievable should things not go according to plan.
-Examples include Paypal, or Credit card payments, which the customer can dispute.
+If you do request cash upfront, we highly recommend that you offer the customer a payment method that is retrievable, ie allows chargebacks.
+Examples include credit card payments or Paypal, both of which the customer can dispute if things do not go according to plan.
 This helps give the customer added peace of mind.
-We also require that you let the customer know your payment requirements before they accept your bid and are entered into contract with you.
+We also require that you let the customer know your payment requirements before they accept your bid and enter into a contract with you.

-Cash or check are typical and easy ways to get paid.
-However, offering the customer the option of paying by Paypal or Credit card provides them with additional payment options, which makes the process simpler and often easier for them, and can make the difference between you winning or job, vs the customer selecting somebody else.
+Cash or check is a common, easy way to get paid.
+However, offering the customer the option of paying by Paypal or credit card provides additional options, which makes the process simpler and easier for them.
+This can make the difference between you winning the job vs the customer selecting somebody else.

-To accept credit card payments there are a number of very easy to use options in existence.
-Square.com, for example, will send you a small credit card reader that attached to your smart-phone and will allow you to quickly and easily accept credit cards.
+There are a number of simple options out there for accepting credit card payments.
+Square.com, for example, will send you a small credit card reader that attaches to your smartphone.
+This allows you to quickly and easily accept credit cards.

-CitizenShipper charges the customer a small fee, prior to them being able to accept you for their job.
+CitizenShipper charges the customer a small fee, prior to them being able to accept you for the job.
 We do not take this fee out of your bid.
-What you bid - you get paid.
+What you bid, you get paid.
 Our fee works on a sliding scale, with a minimum fee (charged to the customer) of $49.99.
-This CitizenShipper fee is added to your bid, and is paid by the customer as soon as they book you for a job.
+This fee is added to your bid and paid by the customer as soon as they book you for a job.

-For example, let's say you bid $500 on a shipment, and win that shipment.
-The CitizenShipper fee in this example is $93.5, which the customers pays to CitizenShipper.
-The customer then owes you $500 (as per your bid).
+For example, let's say you bid $500 on a shipment and win that shipment.
+The service fee would be $93.5, which the customer pays to CitizenShipper as soon as they click "Book driver".
+The customer would then owe you $500, as per your bid.